-Reason #1 (common): “Which guitar should I take with me while I travel?”
+Reason #1 (common): “Which guitar as a travel guitar should I take with me while I travel?”

 Every guitar player faces this question sooner or later.
 Nobody wants to take the risk of taking his/her most valuable instrument if expected to play by the campfire.

 Even if you have enough room in a trunk or back seat you will be always worried about heat or cold which may damage your best instrument.